by Lee Foster

 Circus Circus, among the casinos, has attractions for gamblers and non-gamblers alike, including children.
 For all who enter the casino, Circus Circus offers a thorough circus and carnival motif, with circus acts every hour on the hour.
 Throughout the day and evening you can watch a medley of carnival acts, such as trapeze artists, bicycle riders, jugglers, and trained dogs.
 Surrounding this circus ring is an arcade featuring games of skill, such as ring tosses, dart throws, baseball tosses, and shooting galleries, with stuffed animals as the prizes.
 This is the one casino with an ambiance for children.

 Other major casinos include John Ascuaga’s Nugget, Reno Hilton, and Harrah’s.
 The Nugget, typically, offers an elaborate pool and fitness center, a sign of the times, as travelers emphasize fitness.
 The Eldorado, Peppermill, Hilton, Boomtown, and Atlantis are all thriving.
 The Atlantis has as its full name Atlantis Casino Resort Spa, and each word is well chosen.
-In the spa you can get specialty treatments, such as massages with herbs in sachets.
+In the spa you can get specialty treatments, such as massages.
+If you are trying to relax then this is a great idea.
 The Brew Brothers at the Eldorado is a popular spot featuring micro-brews, live music, and fun.

 Reno is also noted for several annual events.
 Hot August Nights amounts to a celebration of America’s love affair with the automobile, along with 50s and 60s music.
 More than 4,000 classic cars are on display.
 The Reno National Championship Air Races in September present speed trials in four fixed-wing classes of aircraft.
 At this event the Best in the West Nugget Rib Cook-Off features a competition for rib cookers around the world.
 There’s plenty of finger-lickin fun, entertainment, and an arts and crafts fair.
 Also in September, on the same weekend, the Great Reno Balloon Race (with America’s top 150 balloonists) and the Virginia City Camel Races draw the curious.
 Annual events includes camel, ostrich, and water buffalo races.